 George to Port Elizabeth and the Red Bridge became redundant.
 It can still be seen upstream from the current road bridge.

 Ensle Syphus lived in Knysna until she was 15 years old.
 She believed that her love for history arose from spending her early years in an historical spot, Edinburgh near Brackenhill, about 6kms east of Knysna.
-It’s in the vicinity of the road now known as the Prince Albert Pass and it was there that Queen Victoria’s son, Prince Albert, Duke of Edinburgh, while on a visit in 1867, engaged in an elephant hunt that resulted in several animals being shot and escaping wounded into the forest (to maybe die later of their injuries) and two elephants being killed in a hail of bullets.
+It’s in the vicinity of the road now known as the Prince Albert Pass and it was there Queen Victoria’s son, Prince Albert, Duke of Edinburgh, while on a visit in 1867, engaged in an elephant hunt resulting in several animals being shot but escaping wounded into the forest (to maybe die later of their injuries) and two elephants being killed in a hail of bullets.

 Fifty years later in 1917, a trade school where students were taught woodwork was started in the vicinity and Enslé’s father, Hendrik Veen was appointed as the second Principal.